Project Archives

 With ten days until Luna's deadline for 46 UAP videos, attention is turning to potential congressional enforcement mechanisms should the Pentagon not comply, and whether Congress has the tools to force disclosure.

-NASA Artemis Program: Lunar Exploration and the Search for Anomalous Materials
+NASA Artemis Programme: Lunar Exploration and the Search for Anomalous Materials

-An overview of NASA's Artemis program, its lunar exploration objectives, and how surface missions may intersect with decades-old reports of anomalous materials on the Moon.
+An overview of NASA's Artemis programme, its lunar exploration objectives, and how surface missions may intersect with decades-old reports of anomalous materials on the Moon.

 SpaceX Starship and the Commercial Space Race